Getting Started

 });

-The first argument is the user's unique identifier from your system — a user ID, username, or possibly even an email address.
+The first argument is the user's unique identifier from your system — a user ID, username, or even an email address.
 This becomes the identity's ID in Dregs, so use whatever is stable and unique in your application.

 Step 3: Track key events

-Events are the behavioral data that powers scoring.
-Track the actions that matter most in your application using dregs.track().
+Events are the behavioral data that power scoring.
+Track the actions that

 // Track a form submission